softprops/porteurbars/README.md

 porteurbars comes with a single standalone static binary, weighing in at about, 4M.

-giter8 uses a templating language many are not familiar with, but can get acclimated to, author templates. porteurbars uses [handlebars templates](http://handlebarsjs.com/) for templatging in order to be familiar to a larger audience.
+giter8 uses a templating language many are not familiar with, but can get acclimated to, author templates. porteurbars uses [handlebars templates](http://handlebarsjs.com/) for templating in order to be familiar to a larger audience.

 giter8 templates are just git repositories. porteurbars templates are as well.